johanehinger/flutter_swish_payment/README.md

 ## Contributing

 flutter_swish_payment is still in its early development.
 Help us out by reporting bugs, propose new features or even contribute with your own code on our [Github](https://github.com/johanehinger/flutter_swish_payment/).
 Together we can take this project to the next level and release a final version.

+---

+> ### Disclaimer
+>
+> As the project stands now, it has only been tested against the Merchant Swish Simulator (MMS).
+Before using this package for real transactions contact the [Swish team](https://developer.swish.nu/contact-us) for guidance.